 1. Keep to a buddy system

 Never go out alone!
 Find a snorkel buddy who is accompanying you on your snorkeling trip and who stays nearby at all times.
-In the unlikely event, you should need help, your buddy can assist you and you will both benefit in terms of convenience, safety, and fun.
-If no-one wants to share your snorkeling adventure, make sure you tell someone on shore where you want to snorkel (be sure you know your physical limits) and set a time when you will be back …and do report back.
+In the unlikely event, that you should need help, your buddy can assist you and you will both benefit in terms of convenience, safety, and fun.
+If no one wants to share your snorkeling adventure, make sure you tell someone on shore where you want to snorkel (be sure you know your physical limits) and set a time when you will be back …and do report back.

 2. Sun protection

 The sun is strong in Fiji.
 Even on a cloudy day, you are likely to catch a sunburn if you go snorkeling without any sun protection.
-A long-sleeved shirt and Lycra pants will do the job protecting your body.
+A long-sleeved shirt and Lycra pants will do the job of protecting your body.
 Use a baseball or swim cap for your head.
-Careful with sun lotion, if put on your face it might interfere with the sealing of the mask, therefore the mask might be leaking and the sun lotion might sting in your eyes if it mixes with saltwater.
-Choose environmental and coral friendly sun lotion when snorkeling in the tropics as regular sun lotion does damage the fragile marine ecosystem.
+Careful with sun lotion, if put on your face it might interfere with the sealing of the mask, therefore the mask might leak and the sun lotion might sting in your eyes if it mixes with saltwater.

 3. Check equipment